14. Text Data

 re.findall(r"(\w+)='(.+?)'", x)

-Simply returned the matches to the capture groups, not the whole matching substring.
+It returned the matches to the individual capture groups, not the whole matching substrings.

 re.find and re.finditer can pinpoint each component: